temporalio/sdk-ruby/README.md

 **NOTE**: Due to [an issue](https://github.com/temporalio/sdk-ruby/issues/162), fibers (and `async` gem) are only supported on Ruby versions 3.3 and newer.

-**NOTE**: MinGW-based Windows is not currently supported natively, but is via WSL.
-Prebuilt gems for Linux MUSL are also not currently present.
-We also do not publish a gem for building from source at this time.
-See the [Platform Support](#platform-support) section later for more information.
+**NOTE**: MinGW-based Windows, Linux MUSL, and pure source based gems are not currently published.
+See the [Platform Support](#platform-support) section for more information.

 ### Implementing an Activity